-It’s a strenuous journey to reach Raven Cliff Falls, an adventure not for the faint of heart to say the least.
+It’s a strenuous journey to reach Raven Cliff Falls in Caesars Head State Park an adventure not for the faint of heart to say the least.
 It’s the tallest waterfall in South Carolina, and as such, is often a popular pick.
-It’s a 400-foot drop, making for a marvelous feat to see.
+It’s over a 400-foot drop, making for a marvelous feat to see.

 Falls Creek Falls